|

 was somewhat experimental and I am pleased to say that the customer is

-A family that I know wanted a 5 metre (yes,
+very happy with the piece.
+The Incredible 16th Century Catalan Table A family that I know wanted a 5 metre (yes,

 that's pretty big) table in the style of something that might have been